Close

 Passport and Entry Requirements

-• Passport valid for entire stay duration
+• Passport valid for the duration of your stay in Andorra

 • Entry must be through Spain or France